U.S. firm makes surprise offer for Greek government bonds

 As well as the terms of the offer, the origin also left some observers scratching their heads.
 One hedge fund investor said he knew Japonica as a big activist investor focused on corporate restructurings and not as a player in government debt markets.

-Founded in 1988 by Paul Kazarian, Japonica specializes in “underperforming global special situations,” and previous investments include Allegheny International, Sunbeam-Oster and CNW Corp, according to its website.
+Founded in 1988 by Paul Kazarian, Japonica specialises in “underperforming global special situations,” and previous investments include Allegheny International, Sunbeam-Oster and CNW Corp, according to its website.

 The Japonica spokesman said the tender offer was the firm’s first concentrated “special situations” investment in Europe and that the firm had worked on the offer for more than a year.